Smg4315/Workshop-Final-SCAR-Sim-n-Mazo-G-mez/README.md

 mkdir bin

 ### 4. Compilar el archivo mmm_implementation.c dentro de bin
-cc -o bin/mmm mmm_implementation.c
+clang -o bin/mmm mmm_implementation.c

 ### 5. Ejecutar en tu PC
 ./bin/mmm

-## METHODS USED:
+## METHODS AND COMPILER USED:
 - Pointers to acces and manage storage in a optimizated way, it already reduce.
-- I tried to use OpenMP and virtuazlization but in mac is kinda hard
+- I tried to use OpenMP and virtuazlization but in mac is kinda hard.
+Anyway, i let the code with it, hopiung that it runs on Linux (specifically in APOLO)
+- The compiler used was Clang :)

 ## EVIDENCE